A Novel and Optimal Spectral Method for Permutation Synchronization: Theoretical Guarantees

-Proposition \ref{prop:hat_H_new} shows that $ M$ is an approximation of $H^\top$ up to some permutation matrix $\hat P\define \argmin_{P\in\Pi_d} \|\hatH - PH^\top\|_{\rm F}$.
-The existence of $\hat P$ is due to the fact that the clusters are identifiable only up to a permutation in cluster analysis. (\ref{eqn:21}) shows the estimation error goes to 0 when $\frac{np}{(\sqrt{d}+\sigma d)^2}$ grows.
-As a comparison, the operator norm of the matrix $H$ is `of a constant order' as it is close to an orthogonal matrix.
+with probability at least $1- n^{-10}$. \end{proposition} The existence of $\hat P$ is due to the fact that the clusters are identifiable only up to a permutation in cluster analysis.
+More importantly, the exact value $\hat{P}$ does not affect the final error bound in (\ref{eqn:hamming}) because the Hamming loss is defined with respect to an unknown optimal global permutation. (\ref{eqn:21}) shows that the estimation error goes to 0 when $\frac{np}{(\sqrt{d}+\sigma d)^2}$ grows.
+As a comparison, the operator norm of the matrix $H$ is `of a constant order' as it is close to an orthogonal matrix (see (\ref{eqn:6}) of Lemma \ref{lem:event-E-prime_new}).
 Hence, the error incurred by $M$ as an estimate of $H^\top$ is of diminishing proportion.
 It is also worth mentioning that Proposition \ref{prop:hat_H_new} holds under weaker assumptions compared to Theorem \ref{thm:intro}.
 It only requires $np \gtrsim \log n$ and allows $d$ to grow as long as $np \gtrsim (\sqrt{d} + \sigma d)^2$.
-With Proposition \ref{prop:hat_H_new}, we can have a decomposition of the quantity $U_jM^\top$, the key quantity in the proposed method (\ref{eqn:alg2}):
+With Proposition \ref{prop:hat_H_new}, we can have a decomposition of the quantity $U_jM^\top$, the key quantity in (\ref{eqn:alg2}).

-The approximation (\ref{eqn:approx1}) is due to (\ref{eqn:21}) as the term above $ U_j(M - \hat PH^\top)^\top$ turns out to be negligible.
+The approximation (\ref{eqn:approx1}) is due to (\ref{eqn:21}) as the term $ U_j(M - \hat PH^\top)^\top$ turns out to be negligible.
 Hence, the difference $U_jM^\top -U_j^* \hat P^\top $ is primarily about the perturbation $U_j H - U_j^*$.
 To analyze our spectral method, we need to have a deep understanding on the behaviors of the blockwise perturbation $U_j H - U_j^*$.